Pk-c/EuropaVR/README.md

 Europa is a third-person Unreal Engine 4.27 game.
 This mod turns it into a first-person VR experience: the camera sits at the character's head, the body faces wherever you look, and movement works like an FPS with snap turning.

-> ⚠️ Work in progress.
-Playable, but not finished.
+> This is still a work in progress. the game is playable, but I plan to add more to make it as immersive as possible !

 ## What it does